 I've heard it said that you can catch any fish that swims with a black woolly bugger.
 I don't think that's true, but if you can add a white woolly bugger and maybe even an olive, you could certainly catch just about any game fish.
-Use the black with the Little Dark Kebari yarn, the white with the Natural White yarn, the olive or dark olive with Bracken yarn and the blue with the Blue Fly Yarn to tie Killer Buggers.
+Use the black with the Little Dark Kebari yarn, the white with the Natural White yarn and the olive or dark olive with Bracken yarn to tie Killer Buggers.

 Deer Hair - $2.25

 Like CDC, deer hair floats naturally.
 Why is the CDC & Elk tied with deer hair?
 That is a story for another day.
 All that really matters is that it works - and very nicely indeed.

 Because of government restrictions, I cannot ship this out of the country.

 When the shadows lengthen and the light dims, you'll appreciate the improved visibility of the bleached elk hair in your CDC & Elk.